gmitis/ADIS_project23/notes_tutorials/notes_trino.md

 ## Statement

-- SQL statement to be executed
+- Trino SQL statement to be executed
 - further translation of statement and creation of a distributed query execution plan

 ## Query

 - components (stages, tasks, connectors, splits etc) and configuration used to execute a statement given to Trino
+- translation query and execution plan to be executed in different workers each returning a snapshot of the result

 ## Stage

 - breaked down parts to execute a distributed query
 - tree of tasks
 - arent executed on Trino workers
-- series of tasks distributed over the cluster
+- model of task distributed over the cluster
+- one stage = series of tasks
+- stages can share intermediate results of task between themselves

 ## Task

 - has input and output
+- intermediate steps that are actually executable in a stage

 ## Split